Bennyville/nvim-whereami/README.md

 ## Features

 - Provides a reference to the exact location of your code.
-- Easy to use: just position your cursor on a method and run the command.
+- Easy to use: just position your cursor anywhere in your code and run the command.
 - Supported languages: PHP. (uses <file_path>:<line_number> in unsupported languages)

 ## Installation